 Once per term, we have a week dedicated to a specific theme.
 During the week, we explore our learning behaviours in sequences of practical and themed lessons.
-Everything during that week, ties into the theme across the school, for example: Battle of the Bands (music, drama, oracy, presenting), Where we live, (knowledge of Oldham and surrounding area including its people, traditions and history), Sports Week (health and wellbeing, equity, challenge and competition).
+Everything during that week, ties into the theme across the school, for example: Strictly Singing (music, drama, oracy, presenting), Where we live, (knowledge of Oldham and surrounding area including its people, traditions and history), Sports Week (health and wellbeing, equity, challenge and competition).